 How to Setup and Use the Kill Switch

-The Apple kill switch or activation lock was a feature added to iOS 7 which lets users remotely lock and wipe their iPhones in the event that their phones are stolen or lost.To enable this feature you must first enable “Find my iPhone.”
+The Apple kill switch, or activation lock, was a feature added to iOS 7 that lets users remotely lock and wipe their iPhones in the event their phones are stolen or lost.To enable this feature you must first enable “Find my iPhone.”
 Go to Settings -> iCloud -> Sign in with your Apple ID -> Turn on Find My iPhone.

 If your phone is lost or stolen, to activate the kill switch:

-- Visit icloud.com/find
+Step #1.
+Visit icloud.com/find

 You will have the option to display a phone number and a message in case the phone was lost and found by someone nice enough to return it to you.

 You can otherwise remotely wipe all your data and it will be locked.
 With iCloud Activation, as a deterrent for thieves, if the iPhone is remotely wiped and locked then the original owner’s username and password are required to reactivate the phone for use with a wireless carrier.

 For example, in order to activate the lock a signal must be sent to your iPhone, if the thief manages to place your iPhone on airplane mode blocking all incoming data before you implement the kill switch then your phone won’t receive the signal to wipe and lock itself.
 We also reported on a bug allowing you to bypass required iCloud password.

-Microsoft, Samsung and Google will follow
+Microsoft, Samsung, and Google will follow